JohannesHoppe/WebNoteAOP/README.md

 ![WebNoteAOP](https://raw.github.com/JohannesHoppe/WebNoteAOP/master/WebNoteAOP.png)

-WebNoteAOP is sample project for aspect oriented programming (AOP) with the PostSharp framework from SharpCrafters.
+WebNoteAOP is a sample project for aspect oriented programming (AOP) with the PostSharp framework from SharpCrafters.
 It contains aspects for:

 * Logging